TK1893/kraft-chat/README.md

 - **Node.js** installed on your machine.
 - **Expo CLI** installed globally (`npm install -g expo-cli`).
-- **Firebase Account**: For setting up Firestore and Cloud Storage.
+- **Firebase Account**: For setting up Firestore, Authentication and Cloud Storage.
 - **Android Studio**: To run the app on an Android emulator
 - **Xcode** (macOS only): To run the app on an iOS simulator
 - **Expo Go** To run the app on an physical device (installed on device)